Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 |image02|

-Click “Add” to add the trigger.
+Click "Add" to add the trigger.

 |image03|